Computer Information Systems

 Cyber Security Certificate (CSC)

-This certificate is designed as introductory for students who want to start a career in IT security.
-Students will learn how to install operating systems and applications and study networking topics, such as how to configure IP and what a VLAN is.
+This certificate is designed as an introduction for students who want to start a career in IT security.
+Students will learn how to install operating systems and applications and study networking topics.
 Students will learn how to secure these technologies and protect against possible exploits and attacks.
 Students may use this certificate as preparation for the CompTIA Security+ SYO-201 exam or as a foundation for ongoing security studies.

 Year 1 | ||